neondatabase/website/content/docs/reference/cli-projects.md

 ### delete

-This command allows you to delete a project.
+This sub-command allows you to delete a Neon project.

 ```bash
 neonctl projects delete [options]
 ```

 #### Options

+In addition to the Neon CLI [global options](../neon-cli/global-options), the `delete` sub-command supports this option:

 | Option       | Description   | Type   | Required  |
 | ------------ | ------------- | ------ | :------: |